benchmarkstudios/slackbox/README.md

 ##Installation

+###Slack

+####Slash Command

+Slash commands allow for private functions within Slack which will **not** show up in chat history.

 First you'll want to create your Slack Slash Command, which you can do by going to your [Slash Commands page](https://my.slack.com/services/new/slash-commands).

+####Outgoing WebHook

+Outgoing webhooks allow data to be exported from Slack channels.
+Using an outgoing webhook means song additions will be public so users will know when songs are requested and who requested them.

+First you'll want to create your Slack Slash Command, which you can do by going to your [Outgoing WebHooks page](https://my.slack.com/services/new/outgoing-webhook).

+Outgoing WebHooks work best with a trigger word.
+This way only messages with the trigger word (or words) will be parsed and added.

+####Common

-During setup, have your slash command submit a POST to your app's `/store` endpoint, e.g. `https://app-name.herokuapp.com/store`.
+During setup, have your slash command or outgoing webhook submit a POST to your app's `/store` endpoint, e.g. `https://app-name.herokuapp.com/store`.

 Make a note of the `token`, as you'll need it later to help guard against cross-site request forgery.